 The Bankruptcy Code also provides priority for payment of other Claims.
 Priority Claim means an Unsecured Claim arising before the Petition Date and allowable under Sections 507(a)(2) through 507(a)(10) of the Bankruptcy Code.
 Such a Claim must be paid ahead of the other unsecured claims in a bankruptcy proceeding.
-The New Hampshire Department of Revenue holds a Section 507(a)(8) Priority Claim in the amount of \$864.87 for tax years 2011 - 2016 for which it filed a timely proof of claim.
-The Debtor has reserves in its checking account sufficient to pay to the New Hampshire Department of Revenue Administration the full amount of \$864.87 within thirty (30) days of Confirmation.
+There are no priority claims in this case.